PavanRangani/docs/docs/prd/investments-views/investment-ips.md

             - If the IPS is DRAFT, the IPS date will be listed in the Draft column.
         - IPS Date
             - IF the IPS is Final, the IPS date will be shown in the IPS date column.
-        - IPS Type: Its value is either Percent or Dollar.
+        - Type: Its value is either Percent or Dollar.
         - Liquidity
         - Stability
         - Diversification